JonathanWilbur/mueller-report/volume1.md

 who leaked information to WikiLeaks was then murdered."
 Assange replied, "If there's someone who's potentially connected to our publication, and that person has been murdered in suspicious circumstances, it doesn't necessarily mean that the two are connected.
-But it is a very serious matter ... that type of allegation is very serious, as it's taken very seriously by us."
-181 After the U.S. intelligence community publicly announced its assessment that Russia was behind the hacking operation, Assange continued to deny that the Clinton materials released by WikiLeaks had come from Russian hacking. according to media reports, Assange told a U.S. congressman that the DNC hack was an "inside job," and purported to have "physical proof that Russians did not give materials to Assange.
+But it is a very serious matter... that type of allegation is very serious, as it's taken very seriously by us."
+181 After the U.S. intelligence community publicly announced its assessment that Russia was behind the hacking operation, Assange continued to deny that the Clinton materials released by WikiLeaks had come from Russian hacking.
+According to media reports, Assange told a U.S. congressman that the DNC hack was an "inside job," and purported to have "physical proof that Russians did not give materials to Assange.
 182

 ### C. Additional Gru Cyber Operations